blinkomaniak/FullAPT-2025-Cybersecurity-Dataset/README.md

 - **Experimental Design**: Detailed documentation for each model pipeline

 ### Technical Documentation
-- **APT Pipeline**: Complete documentation in `data-raw/scripts/README.md`
+- **Data Processing Pipeline**: Complete documentation in `data-raw/scripts/README.md`
-- **ML Framework**: Individual documentation for each model pipeline
+- **Dataset Evaluation**: Individual documentation for each model validation pipeline
-- **Configuration**: Schema and encoding configuration examples
+- **Configuration**: Schema and encoding configuration examples for different dataset types
-- **Troubleshooting**: Common issues and solutions
+- **Troubleshooting**: Common issues and solutions for dataset creation

 ## 🤝 **Contributing and Usage**

 ### Research Ethics
-- This platform is designed for **defensive cybersecurity research** only
+- This dataset creation platform is designed for **defensive cybersecurity research** only
+- Generated datasets are for **improving AI-driven intrusion detection systems**
-- Attack simulation data is for **threat detection improvement**
+- Attack simulation data is used solely for creating training data for defensive purposes
-- No malicious tools or techniques are included
+- No malicious tools or offensive techniques are included

 ### Best Practices
 1. **Data Integrity**: Always backup data before processing